In Extremo: Musical development

+Later history

-In February 2010, In Extremo announced that Der Morgenstern had left the band because of musical differences.
-In June, Florian "Specki T.D."
-Speckardt was announced as his replacement on drums.
-Since then, they have proceeded to release five albums: Sterneneisen, Kunstraub, Quid Pro Quo, Kompass zur Sonne, and Wolkenshieber, all of which have reached the top 10 in the German charts, with Sterneneisen, Quid Pro Quo, and Kompass zur Sonne all having number 1 positions for a time.
+In February 2010, In Extremo announced that drummer Der Morgenstern had left the band due to musical differences.
+In June 2010, Florian "Specki T.D."
+Speckardt was introduced as his replacement.

+Following this change, the band released five studio albums—Sterneneisen, Kunstraub, Quid Pro Quo, Kompass zur Sonne, and Wolkenschieber—all of which reached the top 10 on the German charts.
+Sterneneisen, Quid Pro Quo, and Kompass zur Sonne each achieved number-one positions for a period.

-In July 2020, the band played an online live stream concert for Wacken World Wide.
+In July 2020, In Extremo performed an online livestream concert as part of Wacken World Wide.